zhutoutoutousan/A-study-note-as-a-beginner/software/_log/log-SW_2B.md

     - Databases like SQL, Oracle...
 Unstructure data can't be visualized directly
   - Solution:
     - Business Intelligence
+  - Micellaneous
+    - Concepts
+      - ETL
+      - Data warehouse
+        - Subsidiaries
+          - Information Processing
+          - Analytical Processing
+          - Data Mining
+        - Definition: *A data warehouse is a single, complete and consistent store of data, obtained from a variety of different sourcecs made available to end users in a way they understand and use in business context* --- Barry Devlin
+          - Business context
+            - ?
+          - P.O.I
+            - Barry Devlin
+  - Carry over effect gained
+    - Increased sense of urgency of learning AWS database, could be helpful for complementary AWS prep phase
 ## Appian study
 - [Appium-Mobile Automation Testing from Scratch in 6hrs | Appium Full Course| Appium Beginner Tutorial](https://www.youtube.com/watch?v=p7CGvFivrts)